 Now, I know those price ranges seem pretty large, but a lot goes into pricing including location, size of your shop, equipment, and etcetera.
 We’ll discuss more about that later.

-Once you select the type of coffee shop that is best for you, look into how much you’ll need to borrow and how much you’ll need to break even.
-You must not forget to have some money set aside as a safety net on the rare occasion that some unforeseen fee or cost comes up.
 While you’re at it, open up a business account.
-In order to open a business bank account, you will need to get an EIN number, an official name for your shop and a finalized business structure available for the bank of your choice.
+To open a business bank account, you will need to get an EIN, an official name for your shop, and a finalized business structure available for the bank of your choice.
 It’s also highly suggested to put the bank account in your coffee shop’s official name to make tax time way easier (who wouldn’t want that?).

-Lastly, please make sure your personal finances are in order.
-You don’t want to put all of your money (and some of the bank’s money) into this business, have it crash and you be financially screwed.
-You need to make boundaries between yourself as a business owner and you as a human who needs to take care of themselves and their family as well.
+You need to make boundaries between yourself as a business owner and as a human who needs to take care of yourself and your family as well.
 Double, triple and quadruple check your personal finances before taking on a big venture like a business.

 Everything Business

-One of your best friends during this experience will be your business plan.
-You can write one on your own, find a free template online or hire someone on websites like Fivver or Upwork to write it for you.
-A business plan will help you with your budget and finances.
-You’ll need it for yourself but also to show to investors at the bank and the property manager for the space you end up renting or buying.
+You’ll need it for yourself but also to show investors at the bank and the property manager the space you end up renting or buying.
 The best part is that a business plan will save you so much time in the long run.
 It can seem like a daunting task, but your future self will thank you.

 One of the other parts of the business is establishing yourself.
-Most businesses will do this by getting themselves licensed as a corporation, partnership and-most popularly-an LLC.
+Most businesses will do this by getting themselves licensed as a corporation, partnership, and most popularly LLC.
 Part of choosing which one is best for your business is a personal choice it also depends on what kind of business you’re opening.
-In the US and Canada, the majority of coffee shops list themselves as LLC’s.
-(Speaking of Canada, if you want to know how to open a shop there, get some insight in this article.)

 One of the most fun parts of opening up a business is branding.
 Ask yourself these questions as you think about branding for your coffee shop: